1981 35¢ Charles R. Drew, M.D.

 From 1939 to 1950, Drew attended the annual free clinic at the John A. Andrew Memorial Hospital in Tuskegee, Alabama.
 Driving home one morning in 1950, he was tired from operating all night and lost control of his vehicle.
 The car crashed and his foot was pinned under the brake pedal.
 By the time emergency personnel arrived, he had gone into shock and died shortly after on April 1, 1950.

 In the years since his death, many schools and health facilities have been named in Drew’s honor.
-There’s also a bridge in Washington, DC and a US Navy cargo ship.
+There’s also a bridge in Washington, DC and a US Navy cargo ship named after him.